RaafeK/Pandas-Python/README.md

 4. You can change the number of  classes as shown above , be sure to create a label for each class.

+5. Add ~500-1000 images for each class

-5. Common errors I found were , upon training , “cannot load image”.
+6. Common errors I found were , upon training , “cannot load image”.
 Check your txt file for training ,there is a difference between Python2 and Python3 in treating spaces in text files.

-6. Add ~500-1000 images for each class
+7. If you have more than 2 classes , and don ot have the pre-trained weights tobegin thetrainig with , you will have to train from scratch.
+It will take considerably more time.

 # Testing: